 (To know more about cCFO vs cPAT read: 5 Simple Steps to Analyze Operating Performance of Companies)

 2) Increasing Receivables Days/Days of sales outstanding (DSO):

-Similar to the above point, inflated revenue recognition without backing of cash collections would lead to continuously increasing account receivables/trade receivables/debtors in the balance sheet.
-The increase in account receivables, if at a faster pace than increase in sales, would increase the Receivables Days/DSO.
+Similar to the above point, inflated revenue recognition without the backing of cash collections would lead to continuously increasing account receivables/trade receivables/debtors in the balance sheet.
+The increase in account receivables, if at a faster pace than the increase in sales, would increase the Receivables Days/DSO.

-Many a times, such receivables could be bogus receivables, which might not be realized ever.
+Many times, such receivables could be bogus receivables, which might not be realized ever.
 Therefore, the investor should be wary of investing in companies, which show continuously increasing receivables days.

 Similar to the increase in account receivables, a continuous increase in unbilled receivables also reflects an aggressive revenue recognition policy.
-Investors should be very cautious while analyzing companies with large amount of unbilled receivables like infrastructure companies and EPC contractors.
+Investors should be very cautious while analyzing companies with a large amount of unbilled receivables like infrastructure companies and EPC contractors.

 3) Fast buildup of inventory/decreasing inventory turnover:

 Inventory buildup may indicate that the company might be carrying old inventory on its books, which might not be useful anymore.
 Management may hesitate before writing off such inventory, as it would have to book impairment losses, which would reduce earnings.
-However, such write offs if genuinely needed, then cannot be deferred indefinitely and companies end up recognizing major impairment losses all of a sudden.
-Such large losses affect the earnings in big way and no doubt that the share price tanks both due to losses and due to management quality concerns.
+However, such write-offs if genuinely needed, then cannot be deferred indefinitely and companies end up recognizing major impairment losses all of a sudden.
+Such large losses affect the earnings in a big way and no doubt that the share price tanks both due to losses and due to management quality concerns.